TheNetworg/dynamics365-release-automation-tools/README.md

 ### Update Custom Workflow Steps to the Latest Version

-This cmdlet will replace all references in the solution ZIP file with the highest build number of the assembly referenced in the solution.
+This cmdlet will replace all custom asseble references in the solution ZIP file with the highest build number of the assembly referenced in the solution.

 ```
 Update-AssemblyUsageToLatestVersion ..\samples\solutions\test.zip